Overview of My Current Telescopes

 Introduction

 In the course of time, I have already tried a couple of telescopes and extended my "collection"several times, but also reduced again it at times.
 The reasons for the changes were of a different nature, and often the criteria "large aperture" and "weight/transportability" conflicted with each other.
-At the moment, my collection consists of the following devices:
+At the moment, my "collection" consists of the following tubes:

 The following overview lists the various options offered by the individual telescopes:

-Telescope Omegon Photography Scope 72/432 OTA Celestron C5 OTA Vaonis Vespera Pro
+Telescope Omegon Photography Scope 72/432 OTA TS-Optics TLAPO804 Celestron C5 OTA Vaonis Vespera Pro

-Type Refractor tube (doublet), also usable as a spotting scope and camera lens Schmidt-Cassegrain scope for travel and fast observing Refractor scope (quadruplet) with sensor chip, fully automated
+Type Refractor tube (doublet), also usable as a spotting scope and camera lens Refractor tube (triplet), also usable as a spotting scope Schmidt-Cassegrain scope for travel and fast observing Refractor scope (quadruplet) with sensor chip, fully automated

 Data